 Available openings fluctuate regularly.
 Children transition to new classrooms as they develop and grow, which creates an opening in their former class.
-This can happen at any point during the year, so to be promptly informed about free spaces, be sure to fill out a waiting pool/enrollment interest form.
+This can happen at any point during the year, so to be promptly informed about free spaces, be sure to get on our waiting list.

-Parents in our waiting pool are notified when space is about to become available in their child's prospective classroom.
+Parents on our waiting list are notified when space is about to become available in their child's prospective classroom.
 Prospective parents are welcome to call and check on availability at any time.
-Please call our office to speak with Amie Cole, our Office Manager & Enrollment Specialist, at 603-422-8223 or email her at firstname.lastname@example.org and check our news blog for updates on openings.
+Please call our office to speak with Jess Couture at 603-422-8223 ext 113 or email her at firstname.lastname@example.org and check our news blog for updates on openings.

 Are meals provided?

 Yes.
 In our full day Early Childhood Program, a nutritious and tasty breakfast, lunch, and afternoon snack are provided.
 We participate in the USDA Child and Adult Care Food Program and adhere to their standards on food groups, servings, serving sizes, and family-style dining.

 In our PEAK Programs, we offer a nutritious afternoon snack daily.
 During school cancellations, or if school has a delayed opening, PEAK offers breakfast as well.
 Parents provide their child's lunch.

 In our Summer PEAK Program, we serve a nutritious breakfast and afternoon snack.
 Parents provide their child's lunch.

 Early Childhood Program (Located at the Community Campus & Gosling Meadows): Monday – Friday 7:30am to 5:30pm